Connecting Bus Service Study

 Metro Transit periodically reviews service in a sector or sub-regional area in response to changing travel patterns and significant updates in the transit landscape, such as the opening of a new transitway.
+The COVID-19 pandemic has caused a major disruption in the transit landscape.
+Most of the corridor’s express routes remain suspended thru 2020.
+Service will be adjusted as needed based on ridership, new travel patterns and budget availability.
+In the wake of this situation, express routes may be changed with the introduction of the METRO Orange Line.
 The Orange Line Connecting Bus Service Study will revisit transit needs in this study area as well as effectively coordinate local and express bus routes with the new BRT line.

 METRO Orange Line BRT is scheduled to open in late 2021 between Minneapolis and Burnsville.
 The 17-mile Orange Line will replace Route 535 Minneapolis – Bloomington with frequent (every 10-15 minutes), all-day service between downtown Minneapolis and Burnsville.
 Service frequency will be improved most significantly in Bloomington and Burnsville.
 South of downtown Minneapolis, stations are planned at Lake Street, 46th Street (existing), 66th Street, 76th Street, American Boulevard, 98th Street (South Bloomington Transit Center), and in Burnsville, at Heart of the City and Burnsville Parkway.
 High-capacity, three-door 60-foot articulated buses will be assigned to the Orange Line.
 Off-vehicle fare collection, like that on light-rail lines, will be employed to speed up service.
 Travel time end-to-end is projected to average 40 minutes, resulting in average speeds over 25 miles per hour.

 Ridership models project that a majority of Orange Line riders will transfer from bus or rail service to reach a BRT station, so high-quality connecting bus service will be essential.
 By 2030, the Orange Line is projected to carry double the weekday rides now provided by Route 535.